 Situated below The Terrace Cafe on Madeira Road PL1 2NY Tinside beach is the hub of swimming in Plymouth and a great place for newbies to start.

-There is on street pay and display parking nearby or for longer term then Elphinstone car park ( about 500 metres away down the hill towards The barbican ) is a good bet.
+There is on street pay and display parking nearby or for longer term then Elphinstone car park ( about 500 metres away down the hill towards The barbican ).
+There is also Lambhay Hill or or the car park at Grand Parade behind the Waterfront pub although these are eye in the sky and very fierce if you don't pay correctly or inadvertently extend your stay.

 There is an official swim zone marked by yellow buoys which restricts the speed of boat traffic entering the are but please DO NOT swim out further than the buoys.